GenesisFR/HowToBecomeGoodAtShooters/README.md

 ### Playing Negotiator's Dilemma
 - main attributes: weapon damage and CHC/CHD
+- Focus or Obliterate are good choices
+- Vigilance outperforms the ND bag when marking less than 3 targets and should be preferred in such instances
 - there are different ways you can set up ND, with/without the bag, with Dodge City/Ravenous for bosses and with skill tiers to make an AFK skill hybrid
-- Vigilance outperforms the ND bag when marking less than 3 targets and should be preferred in such instances
 - aim for mobs that are close to each other (especially around spawn closets) to minimize how much time it takes to mark them
 - try to tag weak mobs first then focus on a tankier target
 - try to expose yourself just from one target after tagging the others